-The intern will assist with the implementation of its outcome measurement systems, documenting the efficacy of the Children’s Law Line service.
+The Children’s Law Center of Connecticut seeks an American Savings Foundation intern for the summer of 2021 to assist with the implementation of its outcome measurement systems, documenting the efficacy of the Children’s Law Line service.
+The Children’s Law Line is a legal help-line providing information and referrals on topics related to family law and children’s rights.
 This is an ideal hands-on opportunity for students interested in pursuing careers related to law, social work, children’s issues, advocacy and/or non-profits.
+Confidentiality is required.

 Though the primary program to be evaluated is the Law Line, some time will be spent measuring outcomes for the Legal Representation program, as well.
 The Legal Representation Program provides court-appointed legal advocates for impoverished children in family court.
 The organization’s core program provides legal representation to indigent children in high conflict custody and divorce cases.
 Cases are often lengthy, contentious and complicated and involve families with compounded problems.
 This project will include reviewing case files, interacting with staff attorneys and tracking actions taken by the attorneys on behalf of their child clients.
 Examples include: motions to protect children from domestic violence, relocation out of state, or assisting a family in obtaining mental health services.
 By tracking these indicators, our organization documents how we mitigate the impact of parental conflict on the child.

 Provided the intern stays up to date on assigned projects, the organization will offer other opportunities* to immerse him or her in the work of the Children’s Law Center, including observing trials, “shadowing” attorneys and assisting with development or public relations projects.

 Including but not limited to: Criminal Justice, Political Science, Social Work